kailash-manasarovar/statement/docs/timeline/2024/may.md

 ## Post-conservatory, pre-Bali

-- I left my conservatory studies in fear for my life.
+- I was forced to leave my conservatory studies [in fear for my life](march/13-end.md#distraction-then-drugging).
-- I'm doing my best to get some legal help so I can return to the police in Madrid and they will investigate.
+- I'm doing my best to [get some technical and legal help](april.md#dpr-cyber-expert-alicante) so I can return to [the police in Madrid](march/13-end.md#reporting-the-crimes-to-the-police-in-madrid) and they will investigate.
 - Everything I try to do to help my situation, however, seems to falter.
-- I have no idea what has really been going on for over two-years in my apartment; I still think I have been the victim of gang-stalking and bullying, and my devices hacked.
+- I have no idea what has really been going on for over two-years in my apartment; I still think I have just been the victim of gang-stalking and bullying, and my devices hacked.
-- The idea that I was lured to my apartment online in 2021, and that it is set up with spy-cams, and that I'm an online porn sensation internationally and that everyone in Denia, man woman and child, is aware of this, is something utterly incomprehensible to me.
+- The idea that I was lured to my apartment online in 2021, and that it is set up with spy-cams, and that I'm an online porn sensation internationally, and that everyone in Denia, man woman and child, is aware of this, is something utterly incomprehensible to me.
-- The porn-gangs are now preparing for Bali, after which, I assume the intention is that I am completely destroyed; psychologically, emotionally, sexually, and of course financially.
+- The porn-gangs are now preparing for Bali, after which, I assume the intention is that I am completely destroyed by porn world; psychologically, emotionally, sexually, and of course financially.
-- To that end, online stalking ramps up and the theme was constant threats and abusive put downs in what I assume is an attempt to weaken me so I don't make *such a fuss* when the time comes.
+- To that end, online stalking ramps up with constant threats, suggestions of violent relationships, and abusive put downs in what I assume is an attempt to weaken me so I don't make *such a fuss* when the time comes.
+- Is this what [Zoe was trying to do]() whenever she spoke to me relentlessly about violent relationships?
-- They only had a few weeks before Bali.
+- The criminal gangs only had a few weeks before Bali.
 - [I had just been porn-prepped after being drugged by the gypsies](april.md#drugged-in-the-street-by-denia-gypsies) on my way home from dinner, and I remember this whole period and on into June and beyond as being a time when I was *constantly* high.
-- Consequently, Hazel Smith doesn't even bother trying to hide anymore.
+- Consequently, [Hazel Smith](../early-years/2007.md#hazel-smith) doesn't even bother trying to hide anymore.

 ## Hazel Smith pretends to be Esteve online